 Once the judge signs the Order of Non-Disclosure, several things will happen.
 Within 14 business days, the clerk of the court must send a copy of the order to the Crime Records Service of the Department of Public Safety.
 That can be done by certified mail, or electronically.
-Within 10 business days after receipt of the order, the Department of Public Safety must seal any criminal history information covered by the order which are part of their records.
+Within 10 business days after receipt of the order, the Department of Public Safety must seal any criminal history information covered by the order which is part of their records.

 In addition to sealing the information in their own records, the Department of Public Safety must also send a copy of the order to all “law enforcement agencies, jails or other detention facilities, magistrates, courts, prosecuting attorneys, correctional facilities, central state depositories of criminal records, and other officials or agencies or entities of the state or any political subdivision of the state.”
-Basically that means that any State or local governmental agency that might have a copy of the record should receive a copy.
+Basically, that means that any State or local governmental agency that may have a copy of the record should receive a copy.

-They must also send a copy of the order to any central federal depository of criminal records that there is reason to believe may have criminal history information subject to the order.
+They must also send a copy of the order to any central federal depository of criminal records that there is a reason to believe may have criminal history information subject to the order.

-Finally, the Department must send a copy of the order to any private entities that purchase criminal history information from the department, or are likely to have criminal information subject to the order.
-This is extremely important, since there are now a number of private companies that compile this information, and make it available to the public.
+Finally, the Department must send a copy of the order to any private entities that purchase criminal history information from the department or are likely to have criminal information subject to the order.
+This is extremely important since there are now a number of private companies that compile this information, and make it available to the public.

-Once notice is received from the department the entity has 30 days to seal any criminal history information they have on the individual.
-Again, those are business days, and not calendar days.
+Once notice is received from the department, the entity has 30 days to seal any criminal history information they have on the individual.
+Again, those are business days and not calendar days.

 What should I say when asked about my arrest?

-One of the most frequently asked questions is how should you answer employment applications, and other applications which ask about criminal history.
-Section 411.081, of the Texas Government specifically addresses that question.
+One of the most frequently asked questions is how should you answer employment applications and other applications which ask about criminal history.
+Section 411.081, of the Texas Government, specifically addresses that question.
 Subparagraph (g)(2) states that a person whose record has been sealed “is not required in any application for employment, information, or licensing to state that the person has been the subject of any criminal proceeding related to the information that is the subject of an order issued under this section.”
 That means in most cases you can legitimately answer “no” to any of the questions asking about criminal history.
 However, there may be some exceptions, because even information that has been sealed can be disclosed to certain agencies.

-Exempt agencies that can receive information
+Exempt agencies that can receive criminal records

-Currently there are 28 agencies that are authorized to receive information that is subject to an order of non-disclosure.
+Currently, there are 28 agencies that are authorized to receive information that is subject to an order of non-disclosure.
 Those are:

 - A school district, charter school, private school, regional education service center, commercial transportation company, or education shared service arrangements